Reflex Sympathetic Dystrophy Syndrome

 source of wonder for the world's philosophers.
 In 1664, the French philosopher René

 Descartes described what to this day is still called a "pain pathway."
-Descartes illustrated
+Descartes

-sensation to the ringing of a bell.
+compared pain sensation to the ringing of a bell.

-In the 19th century, pain came to dwell under a new domain-science-paving the way for
+In the 19th century, pain came to dwell under a new domain-science-paving the way

-regional-was refined and applied during surgery.
+both general and regional-was refined and applied during surgery.

 "It has no future but itself," wrote the 19th century American poet Emily Dickinson,

 speaking about pain.
-As the 21st century unfolds, however, advances in pain research are
+As the 21st century unfolds, however, advances in pain research

 The Two Faces of Pain: Acute and Chronic